gnanithag5/E-Commerce-Data-Engineering-Analytics-System/README.md

 # E-Commerce-Data-Engineering-Analytics-System
----

-# End-to-End ETL and ML Pipeline with Airflow and Spark
+##End-to-End ETL and ML Pipeline with Airflow and Spark

 This project runs a full data engineering and machine learning workflow using Python, PostgreSQL, MongoDB, Apache Spark, and Airflow.